Loul-Zaster/Consensus_Machenism_AIAgents/README.md

 ### LangGraph Implementation

-This project uses LangGraph 0.5.1+ which introduces several changes to the API:
+This project uses LangGraph which implements a state machine for agent orchestration:

-- Nodes return partial state updates instead of modifying the entire state
+- Each agent updates part of the global state
-- State management is handled differently from previous versions
-- Streaming API has been updated
+- Conditional edges determine the next agent to run based on the state
+- The workflow manages timeouts and prevents infinite loops

-### Web Search Integration
+### Web Search Reliability

-The system integrates with multiple web search APIs:

-- **Google Custom Search API**: Provides access to Google search results
-- **SerpAPI**: Alternative search engine API that provides comprehensive results
-- **Web Scraper**: Extracts content from medical websites and journals

-### Source Verification

-The system includes a source verification component that:
+The system includes several reliability features:

-- Identifies sources mentioned in research findings
-- Evaluates the credibility of each source based on type, reputation, and content
-- Calculates an overall credibility score for the research
-- Influences the consensus process based on source reliability
+- List of trusted medical domains for filtering search results
+- Session-based requests with retry mechanisms
+- Automatic fallback to simulated results if web search fails
+- Cache mechanism to avoid redundant API calls

 ### Requirements